 The Society for Human Resource Management recently posted a very detailed article on 2022 salary increases versus inflation rates.
-The author, Stephen Krebs, CEBS, is SHRM’s Online Manager/Editor, Compensation & Benefits.
+The author, Stephen Miller, CEBS, is SHRM’s Online Manager/Editor, Compensation & Benefits.
 Below is a summary of the article.
 Read the entire article here.

 Companies continue to face a perfect storm of economic concerns – the pandemic, inflation, unrest across other nations, and other uncertainties – that have made it a challenge for employers to manage budgets.
 When COVID-19 hit, budgets were often slashed, and salaries were frozen.
 As the U.S. economy continues to recover, employers are finding it increasingly difficult to fill positions with salaries that, at the very least, will keep pace with the inflation rate.